Nek: 2008–2012: Un'altra direzione and 20 years of career

-2013–present: Filippo Neviani, Prima di parlare, Unici
+2013–2020: Filippo Neviani, Prima di parlare, Unici

 On 16 April 2013, his eleventh studio album was released under the title Filippo Neviani and went on to peak at number two in the music charts.
 All the tracks on the album were played by Nek.
 The album followed on from the hit single "Congiunzione Astrale", on 22 March 2013.
 The following single "La metà di niente" was also re-recorded in Spanish as "La Mitad de Nada" in a duet with Sergio Dalma.
 In 2014, Nek received the Lunezia award in the "Pop Rock" category for the album due to musical-literary value.

 On 11 May, Nek performed at the RadioItalia Live concert in Piazza Duomo, Milan.
 In June performed at the charity concert "Nel nome del cuore" at Assisi, in July performed at Foro Italico in Rome, and at Reventon Music Festival, at the sold-out Staples Center in Los Angeles.
 On 23 September, he performed at the La Mercè Festival in Barcelona.

 On 3 October, Nek's European Tour was cancelled because of health issues with vocal cords, for which in order to avoid surgery was not allowed to sing for two months.

 In 2014, Nek received the "Tributo ad Augusto," award given every year to the artist who is distinguished by his artistic and social activity.
 On 28 March, as honorary president, Nek presented the 17th Magna Grecia Awards, exhibition dedicated to the beauty, culture and art inspired by Magna Grecia which takes place every year in Apulia.
 On 1 September, performed live at the humanitary football match "Partita Interreligiosa per la Pace", at Stadio Olimpico, Rome.

 In February 2015, Nek participated at the 65th Sanremo Music Festival, where with the song "Fatti avanti amore" he finished in second place.
 Although he didn't win the main competition, he won with the song "Se telefonando" by Mina for the "Best Cover", and with his song "Fatti avanti amore" another three awards, for the "Best Arrangement" awarded by the festival orchestra, the newsroom Radio and TV "Lucio Dalla," as well radio award "Sempre più Sanremo" for the most popular festival song on radio.
 On 4 March Nek released his twelfth studio album Prima di parlare, followed by a national tour in autumn.
 The album, as well the two singles, were certified Platinum by FIMI.

 In 2016, Nek was a coach in the 15th edition of the talent show Amici di Maria De Filippi.
 In May was released single "Uno di questi giorni" which was certified Gold by FIMI.
 In July performed at Reventon, festival dedicated to the Latin American music, at Microsoft Theatre in Los Angeles, while in October at the "Football for Peace" in Rome organized by Pope Francis.

 On 14 October was released his thirteenth studio album Unici.
 It will be followed by nationwide tour in the spring and summer of 2017, as well on 21 May 2017 with his first concert at Verona Arena.